 IELTS students are often very eager to boost their writing score, and yet confused about how to do it.
 “There must be a magic formula!” they say.
 But no, there isn’t.
 There are structures you can learn, and many guides to deciphering questions, but like the speaking exam you have to simply practice in order to succeed.

 When it comes to improving your writing skill, feedback is absolutely essential.
 When you talk to someone, you can read their expression and tell if they understand you; however, when you write it is much more difficult to know if you have made a mistake.
 In order to do this, you need to get someone who knows how to correct your essay.
-You may be able to find an online correction service or ask a native speaking friend for help.
-You could also try a custom thesis service.

 I would recommend reading lots of sample essays and working out how the author answered the question and why they used certain structures and language.
 If you are unsure, reach out and ask someone.
 Asking is the best way to learn something new.

 Finally, remember to practice all parts of the writing exam.
 Don’t neglect things like describing maps because they are less common… Even if you spend less time on the less common tasks, you will be well-prepared for the IELTS exam.

 IELTS students love preparing for the listening exam because it’s the most fun one to practice.
 You can watch movies and TV shows or listen to podcasts and music.
 You can even just watch videos on YouTube!
 These things all help you.
 No joke!

 However, although all listening is useful, you do need to do some targeted practice.
 That means you should get some practice papers and do some real test examples.
 That way you will be prepared for the IELTS question types and topics.
 Remember: there is no substitute for experience.